AndreaPontrandolfo/saas-starter-with-monorepo/README.md

 Open [http://localhost:3001](http://localhost:3001) in your browser to see your fullstack application.
 Use the Expo Go app to run the mobile application.

+For OpenAPI (Scalar UI), open [http://localhost:3001/api/rpc/api-reference](http://localhost:3001/api/rpc/api-reference) in your browser to see the API reference.

 ## Project Structure